 - Get a doctor’s note!
 This is one I see often, especially when parents are seeking a 1:1 aide or para for their child.
 There are many reasons why this advice does not work out of context.
 First, it matters if the doctor is writing a note for something like Type 1 Diabetes or food allergies, which require accommodations.
 Or are they asking for Special Education, such as ABA programming or a 1:1.
 As part of the big picture, yes, a doctor’s note could help if you end up in due process.
 But a doctor’s note by itself doesn’t always provide the data that is necessary to get a child ABA or a 1:1.
 As it should be!
 Imagine if all it took to get a 1:1 was a doctor’s note!
 Ask the doctor for data.
 Can they provide a list of the manifestations of the disability?
 What treatments/therapies have been found to be successful with this?
 Once you have the note, you have to specifically request that it become a part of your child’s educational record.

 - Sue the school!
 It doesn’t really work that way, though I’ve seen several variations of this gem on Facebook chats.
 IDEA gave us a Due Process framework, and I think it is very flawed.
 But it’s all we have.
 You generally cannot just hire an attorney and sue your school district.
 You have to use the process, disagree with IEP, and then choose mediation or Due Process and so on.
 If you choose to go straight to a lawsuit, the chances are very good that it will just be dismissed because you didn’t go through Due Process.
 You also cannot sue specific people in a school setting because your child is not making progress or was restrained.
+IDEA and the state regs are Administrative Statutes.
+Not following a statute is not the same as breaking the law.

 - Give your 10 day notice and put in private school!
 This one is definitely not for novices!
 Yes, this is a strategy and it is a provision where you can pull your child out of public school (because they are unable to provide FAPE) and enroll them in a private school and let your district know that you intend for the district to pay for it.
 It’s a very bold move, and I would not do it without consulting an attorney or a very skilled advocate.
 If you don’t have the data to show that a private school is appropriate you could be on the hook for thousands of dollars in tuition.
 Plus, around here anyway, most of the APSs won’t even let you visit and tour without a referral from your district.
 A referral from your district at least shows the APS that they are considering private placement at district cost.